markiewb/idea-create-from-template-plugin/README.md

 <img src="https://raw.githubusercontent.com/markiewb/idea-create-from-template-plugin/master/example.png"/>

-## Updates in 1.1
+## Updates
+      1.3: Add action to context menu of files/changelists in "Local Changes" window 1.2: Add action to context menu of Maven modules in "Maven Projects" window (+ Refactor to use VIRTUAL_FILE_ARRAY to get com.intellij.openapi.module.Module)
-* Make settings per project type and enable the "for current project" indicator in the settings
+      1.1: Make settings per project type and enable the "for current project" indicator in the settings

 ## License
 Apache 2.0